yuelinzhou/Exploring-the-History-of-Lego/README.md

 Import data, analyze data and make some visualization to get to see the data better.

 ## Create topics and get information from the data
-play around with the data
+Just play around with the data
 - how the average number of parts in Lego sets has varied over the years?
 - Lego Themes Over Years
 - Get the number of unique themes released in 1999